MOUNTAIN TENNIS LEAGUE RULES January 2018

 Once a make-up match time has been agreed upon by both parties (different positions do not have to make up at the same place or time), that make-up match may not be canceled by either party for any reason other than inclement weather.
 Parties have two weeks in which to reschedule.
 If no agreement can be reached, the match must be played no later than 5 PM of the 14th day.
 Default will result if one party cannot play.
 However, available players not already listed on the scorecard and/or players that have not played in that match may be substituted into the agreed match time if necessary.

 Team matches or individual matches may be rescheduled if both captains agree.
 The rescheduled matches must be played prior to the originally scheduled date.

 Addition of Players During a Season

-Additional players may be added to men’s, women’s, combo and mixed doubles throughout the season.
-In order for new players to be eligible for play, they must be registered via Tennis Link bymidnight before the scheduled match.
-Added players may not play in a makeup match if they were not on the roster on the scheduled match day.
+Additional players may be added to men’s, women’s, combo doubles and mixed doubles throughout the season.
+In order for new players to be eligible for play, they must be registered via Tennis Link prior to the scheduled match.
+Added players may play in a makeup match even if they were not on the roster on the scheduled match day.

 The winner of the local league season will progress to the State Championship, unless a playoff is required.
-The winner for all Women’s leagues will be determined by the most individual matches won over the entire season.
-The winner for all Men’s and Mixed leagues will be determined by the most team points over the entire season: Any tie shall be broken by the first of the following procedures that does so.
+The winner will be determined by the most team points over the entire season: Any tie shall be broken by the first of the following procedures that does so.

 Most number of individual matches won in the entire season.